v1.0.0 · Open Source · MIT License

 Custom Benchmarks

 Upload your own CSV or JSON dataset from the dashboard, API, or CLI.
-Just provide prompt + expected columns.
+Provide prompt + expected columns.

 custom upload